Carol Kaye: Personal life

 Kaye was raised a Baptist.
 She converted to Judaism in the early 1960s, and had a Bat Mitzvah ceremony.
 She has been married three times and has two living children.

 At age 13, Kaye took guitar lessons from Horace Hatchett (1909–1985), an esteemed instructor and graduate of the Eastman School of Music who eventually set her up with gigs playing bebop in L.A. nightclubs.
 At age 16, Kaye gave birth to their child.

-Two years later, she married musician Al Kaye and they had one son together.
-However, Al Kaye, 22 years her senior, had a drinking problem and they would divorce soon after.
+Two years later, she married musician Al Kaye, and they had one son together.
+However, Al Kaye, 22 years her senior, had a drinking problem, and they would divorce soon after.
 Kaye's second husband did not approve of her job's late hours, and he did not like it when she was playing with musicians.
 They had one daughter together.
-Kaye divorced him, got a live-in nanny, and went back to working again.
+Kaye divorced him, got a live-in nanny, and went back to work.
 Kaye's third husband was jazz drummer and session musician Spider Webb.
 They cofounded a jazz/funk group Spiders Webb, which went on to record the album I Don't Know What's on Your Mind, for Fantasy Records in 1976.
 Their marriage was brief, and Kaye recalled thinking she was no good with men.
 Instead, she planned to stay single for the rest of her life, relying only on music, which had never disappointed her.